 Call us at (972) 412-6219 as soon as possible.
 Leave a voicemail or tell the dispatcher your name, address, phone number and what is caught in the trap.

-Animal Control will not remove animals from humane traps after regular business hours (Monday-Friday 8-5:00 pm).
+Animal Services will not remove animals from humane traps after regular business hours (Monday-Friday 8-5:00 pm).